 Help and Support

-Temporary traffic management reporting
+Temporary traffic management and pothole reporting

-Reporting Temporary Traffic Management
+Reporting Temporary Traffic Management and Pothole Repairs

-Entering quarterly TTM information
+Entering quarterly TTM and pothole information

-Following on from the GPS expectations, REG has implemented screens for Road Controlling Authorities (RCA) to capture quarterly information on Year to date TTM spend, as well as capturing information on quarterly inspections of sites that use TTM.
+Following on from the GPS expectations, REG has implemented screens for Road Controlling Authorities (RCA) to capture quarterly information on:

-RCA users with secure permissions will enter year to date costs for each quarter once the quarter is finished.
+RCA users with secure permissions will enter year to date TTM costs for each quarter once the quarter is finished.
 These users will also enter counts of inspected sites with TTM present and the count of any sites where TTM is in place but no longer necessary, for example sites where traffic cones and/or speed restrictions are still in place despite the roading work having been completed.

-Reporting the quarterly TTM results
+Reporting the quarterly results

 Temporary Traffic Management Guidance